Feasibility and Single Parameter Scaling of Extinctions in Large Ecological Communities

-In the Supplemental Material I further show that the skewness vanishes and the kurtosis ${\cal K}=\langle (N_i^*-\overline N)^4\rangle/\Sigma_N^{2}=3 +{\cal O}(\sigma^8,S^{-1})$.
-Furthermore, even standardized moments of order $2p>4$ have contributions already existing in lower moments, with combinatorial factors of $(2 p -1) !!$, relating the $2p^{\rm th}$ moment to the variance, that correspond to the Gaussian case in the spirit of the central limit theorem~\cite{Durrett}.
-These results point toward a Gaussian distribution of abundances, which is confirmed in Fig.~\ref{fig:fig2}.
+In the Supplementary Information I show that the skewness vanishes and the kurtosis ${\cal K}=\langle (N_i^*-\overline N)^4\rangle/\Sigma_N^{2}=3 +{\cal O}(\sigma^8,S^{-1})$.
+Furthermore, standardized moments of order $2p>4$ have contributions already existing in lower moments, with combinatorial factors of $(2 p -1) !!$, relating the $2p^{\rm th}$ moment to the variance.
+These results point toward a Gaussian distribution of abundances~\cite{Durrett}, which is confirmed in Fig.~\ref{fig:fig2}.
 Distributions obtained numerically from the time-evolution of Eq.~\eqref{lv} to equilibrium are equal to those obtained from Eq.~\eqref{equi2} for $N_i^* >0$.
 Both are furthermore Gaussian, with average and variance given by Eq.~\eqref{avgfins} and \eqref{sigmu}.
 This is true even when several species have negative abundances according to Eq.~\eqref{equi2}, in which case, they correspond to a peak at $N_i^*=0$ in the distribution for the equilibrium of Eq.~\eqref{lv}.
-(See the blue and red dots at $N_i^*=0$ in Fig.~\ref{fig:fig2}, corresponding respectively to 6.5 and 0.8 extinctions per realization).
-Thus there is a one-to-one correspondance between the extinct species obtained by letting Eq.~\eqref{lv} relax to equilibrium, and the species with negative abundances obtained from Eq.~\eqref{equi2}.
-This correspondance is further illustrated in the inset of Fig.~\ref{fig:fig2} for an individual realization of $\mathbb A$ with six extinctions.
+(See the blue, green and red dots at $N_i^*=0$ in Fig.~\ref{fig:fig2}, corresponding respectively to 6.5, 5.6 and 0.8 extinctions per realization).
+Thus there is a one-to-one correspondence between the extinct species obtained by letting Eq.~\eqref{lv} relax to equilibrium, and the species with negative abundances obtained from Eq.~\eqref{equi2}.
+This correspondence is further illustrated in the inset of Fig.~\ref{fig:fig2} for an individual realization of $\mathbb A$ with six extinctions.

+The numerically observed correspondence between negative abundances at unfeasible fixed-points and extinctions can be analytically established.
+Consider as initial condition for Eq.~\eqref{lv} the unfeasible fixed-point, where species with negative abundances are removed.
+Surviving species will then evolve dynamically towards a new fixed-point, and in the Supplementary Information I show that the shift in surviving abundances between the old and the new fixed-point is small, $\propto S_e/S$, as long as the number of extinct species is small compared to the total number of species.